-Cracking the Frontend Interview is an original series on my preparation for frontend interview, this series acts like my notes and summary on what's really important to tackle the job.
+Cracking the Frontend Interview - Blog series on my preparation for frontend interview, this series acts like my notes and summary on what's really important to tackle the job.

 This post acts like a long introduction about React and its ecosystem, read through it to have a good sense of what involves, follow unfamiliar linked content, and finally dig deep on your own preferred pieces.

 Running in a virtual representation makes it possible to become an universal UI library in multiple platforms, all you need to do is implementing different renderers in separate platforms like web, mobile or desktop and you’re good to use same syntax and concepts to write truly universal apps.

 React core only includes the APIs necessary to define components, renderers manage how a React tree turns into the underlying platform calls — React Dom renders the component tree into respective dom elements, React Native renders the component tree into respective native platform views.

 React is not a complete framework like Angular, so it does need external solutions to routing, styling, data fetching, bundling, v.v.
 You can configure a complete React-based app manually but it requires very steep learning curve, you better use popular React frameworks (Gatsby, Next, Create-React-App, React Native, or Electron) to take advantages of built-in solutions and optimized production build.

 React interview questions are expected to be very wide, covering all basic and advanced concepts in React documentation certainly gives you a good start.
 But React jobs market is getting very competitive, you must dig deeper to go far.